-As Y2K looms, Estero man offers silver-back currency
+As Y2K looms, Estero man offers silver-backed currency

-By Chad Gillis, Staff Writer, for The Naples Daily News Monday, May 3, 1999
+By: Chad Gillis Naples Daily News May 3rd, 1999

 Bernard von NotHaus is modest.
 He has no desire to see his smiling portrait on the front of a dollar bill.
 The thought of people across the country asking for change for a "von NotHaus" at local gas stations and banks has never even crossed his mind.